DashBlocks/docs/docs/development/extensions/hello-world.md

 This defines the function that will run the block with the opcode "hello".
 In this case, our block is very simple and just returns a string.

-- REPORTER blocks are expected to return a string, number, boolean, array, object, or class that represents [custom type](./custom-types).
+- REPORTER blocks are expected to return a string, number, boolean, array, object, or class instance that represents [custom type](./custom-types).
 - BOOLEAN blocks are expected to only return a boolean.
 - ARRAY blocks are expected to only return an array.
 - OBJECT blocks are expected to only return an object.